 The larger the percentage of your daily sales you dedicate to repaying the loan, the smaller the fee.
 Businesses with a solid payment history also receive preferential rates.
 However, the fee remains the same whether you take one month or one year to repay it.
 We estimate PayPal Working Capital loans have an average APR between 15% and 40%.
 Yet, your personal rate could be much higher.

-One of the reasons for this, is that your APR depends on how quickly you repay the loan.
+One of the reasons for this is that your APR depends on how quickly you repay the loan.
 For example if you borrow $8,000 and you promise to use 30% of your daily sales to repaying the loan, you may qualify for a $294 loan fee.
 If you only dedicate 10% of your sales to repay PayPal, you could pay a $949 fee.
 If it is paid in 30 days, the equivalent APR for a loan with these terms would be 44.71% to 144.32% respectively.
-If it´s repaid in three months, the APR range would be 14.9% to 48.10% APR.
+Assuming it´s repaid in three months, the APR range would be 14.9% to 48.10% APR.

 As you can see, this represents a wide APR range.
 Another thing to consider is that businesses don’t have much control over how fast they repay the loan.
 Once a business agrees to a percentage of daily sales, the payments are automatic.
 Unless, of course, a business decides to stop using PayPal as a payment method.
 Sneaky.
 Although as you probably guessed, that is where PayPal´s nifty minimum payment clause comes in.
 As mentioned above, borrowers must pay a minimum of 10% of the total loan amount every 90 days.
 The minimum payment must be made regardless of sales volume.